During a recent trip to Disneyland, as a plus size mom, I realized how different it was to experience Disney with a larger body.

 Millennium Falcon: Smuggler’s Run

-This ride is a blast and unlike Star Tours the chairs are arm-free so very size-friendly.
+This ride is a blast and unlike Star Tours the chairs are arm-free so very size-friendly and the seatbelt is very size-inclusive.
 Don’t skip this ride during your next trip to Disneyland!

 California Adventure opened in 2001 so all lines for the attractions are ADA compliant.
 This means you can get in line like all other guests and not have to worry about narrow paths, stairs or turnstiles in the middle of the line.